ohcnetwork/care_analytics_sql/Care/Encounter/encounters_without_appointments_ssmm.md

 # Encounters Without Appointments

-> One row per patient's earliest op encounter that was created without a linked appointment
+> Identifies patient's op encounter that was created without a linked appointment

 ## Purpose